vckyou/Reforestation/README.md

-## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.
+## A man was caught stealing in a supermarket today while balanced on the shoulders of a couple of vampires.
+He was charged with shoplifting on two counts.